Lost & Found Program

 What do I do if I've lost my cat or dog?

-- Post this same information to the Lost and Found Animals of Vermont Facebook page.
+- Post information and a picture of your pet to the Lost and Found Animals of Vermont Facebook page.

 - Call your local Animal Control Officer, your local Police Department, and any veterinarians in the area where your pet went missing.

 - If your pet is micro-chipped, notify the company with whom the chip is registered as many provide assistance in getting the word out about a lost pet.

 - Walk the neighborhood calling the animal's name frequently—taking the time to pause and listen.
 Try this several times during the day, especially when the neighborhood is quite.
 Try bringing a tasty treat or perhaps your dog's favorite squeaky toy along with you.